 Use the Get Sales Tax Jurisdictions call in the Metadata API to get a complete list of the different jurisdictions for the counties that have multiple sales tax jurisdictions.
 Then, use the calls that target the SALES_TAX resource to create and manage your sales tax tables.

-The Account API is currently available to sellers in only the eBay US marketplace.
+The Account API is currently available to sellers in only the AU, CA, and US eBay marketplaces.